 The Waterton Lakes National Park is open all year round and is managed by Parks Canada.
 With more than 400,000 visitors per year, there are hiking and lake trails within the park.
-There are also several wildlife that inhabit the park including mule deer, wolverines, river otters, bobcats, grizzly bears, black bears, moose, foxes, elks and many more.
+There is also wildlife that inhabits the park including mule deer, wolverines, river otters, bobcats, grizzly bears, black bears, moose, foxes, elks and many more.

 Glacier National Park

 The Glacier National Park is dubbed as the Crown of the Continent, which forms half of the UNESCO site Waterton/Glacier International Peace Park.
 It is located in the state of Montana and along the US-Canada border.
 The park measures over 1 million acres in land area and encompasses two mountain ranges including some parts of the Rocky Mountains.
 It also consists of more than 130 lakes (most of them unnamed) and several species of plants and animals.